vikasutf8/java-microservice-projects/README.md

    - Use @PathVariable for resource identification (/user/5) - findbyid
    - Use @RequestParam for filters or optional parameters (/user?active=true)  seach

+- In elastic search HIT - added addition attributed in oure entityu response so handle that..
+  - @JsonIgnoreProperties(ignoreUnknown = true)

 ---

 ### Query DSL(domain specific languanges)